Pedro Calungsod: In art

-The first portrayals stated to be of Pedro Calungsod were drawings made by Eduardo Castrillo in 1994 for the Heritage of Cebu Monument in Parian.
+The first portrayals stated to be of Pedro Calungsod were drawings made by Eduardo Castrillo in 1994 for the Heritage of Cebu Monument in Parián.
 A bronze statue representing Calungsod was made and forms part of the monument.
 Sculptors Francisco dela Victoria and Vicente Gulane of Cebu and Justino Cagayat, Jr., of Paete, Laguna, created statues representing Calungsod in 1997 and 1999, respectively.

 When the Archdiocese of Manila in 1998 published the pamphlet Pedro Calungsod: Young Visayan "Proto-Martyr" by theologian Catalino Arevalo, SJ, the 17-year-old Ronald Tubid of Oton, Iloilo, then a student-athlete at the University of the East, was chosen to model for a portrait representing Calungsod.
-This became the basis for Rafael del Casal's painting in 1999, Is which was chosen as the official portrait for Calungsod.
-The Del Casal image is the first to feature a Christogram, the seal of the Society of Jesus, with which Calungsod was affiliated.
+This was said to be the basis for Rafael del Casal's painting in 1999, which was chosen as the official portrait for Calungsod.
+This claim was denied by clergyman and book author Ildebrado Leyson, who asserted del Casal did not use an actual person as basis for the portrait.
+The del Casal image is the first to feature a Christogram, the Seal of the Society of Jesus, with which Calungsod was affiliated.
 The original painting is now enshrined at the Archdiocesan Shrine of Saint Pedro Calungsod in Cebu City.

-Several statues representing Calungsod were also commissioned for the beatification, with one brought to Rome and blessed by John Paul II.
-This became the "Pilgrim Image," now enshrined at the Archdiocesan Shrine of the Black Nazarene of the Society of the Angel of Peace in Cansojong, Talisay, Cebu.
+Several statues representing Calungsod were also commissioned for the beatification, with one brought to Rome and personally blessed by Pope John Paul II.
+This became the "Pilgrim Image", now enshrined at the Archdiocesan Shrine of the Black Nazarene of the Society of the Angel of Peace in Cansojong, Talisay, Cebu.
 Another image was enshrined at the Archdiocesan Shrine of Saint Pedro Calungsod in Cebu City.
 Both images depict Calungsod wearing a white camisa (shirt) and trousers, with the martyr's palm, a rosary, and a crucifix pressed to his breast.
 During the novena before his feast day, a replica of the catana used to kill him is set into the arm of the statue.

 For the canonization celebrations, the chosen sculpture by Justino Cagayat, Jr., represented Calungsod in mid-stride and carrying the Doctrina Christiana and the martyr's palm pressed to his chest.
 This image was brought to Rome for the canonization festivities.
 Upon its return to the Philippines, the image toured the country.
-When not on a pilgrimage tour, the image is enshrined at the Cebu Archdiocesan Shrine of Saint Pedro Calungsod in the archbishop's residence.
+When not on tour, the image is enshrined at the Cebu Archdiocesan Shrine of Saint Pedro Calungsod in the archbishop's palace.